elastos/Elastos.DID.Native.SDK/README.md

 ### 4. Run DIDTest

-DIDTest is a shell program to imitate every DID flow and to prove DID API .
+DIDTest is a shell program to imitate every DID flow and to prove DID API.
 The output is displayed in the terminal for a simple evaluation of test results.

-DIDTest supports three modules: normal test, stress test and dummy test.
+DIDTest supports three modules: normal test, stress test, and dummy test.

-To run DIDTest, first extract the distribution package created previously and enter the extracted folder.
-Then, change directory to the 'bin' folder.
+To run DIDTest, first, extract the distribution package created previously and enter the extracted folder.
+Then, change the directory to the 'bin' folder.

 ```shell
 cd YOUR-DISTRIBUTION-PACKAGE-PATH/bin